Skip to main content

 Charles M. Perou, PhD

-The School of Medicine has launched a new Computational Medicine Program, aiming to channel UNC’s strength in computational biology, the basic sciences, and clinical research, toward making significant advances in clinical care for patients.
+The School of Medicine has launched a new Computational Medicine Program, aiming to channel UNC’s strengths in computational biology, the basic sciences, and clinical research, toward making significant advances in clinical care for patients.

 “The Computational Medicine Program will enable teams of scientists from across the university to come together to address problems related to biomedical research,” Elston said.
-“Our ultimate goal is to generate models, combining many different types of data, that will enable us to predict outcomes of treatment, and design new ways of thinking about treating disease.”
+“Our ultimate goal is to generate models, combining many different types of data, that will enable us to predict outcomes of treatment and design new ways of thinking about treating disease.”